zph/buff/README.md

     $ bundle

-Once gem is pushed to RubyGems:
-> Or install it yourself as:
+Or install RubyGems version, which will receive more attention to stability:

->     $ gem install buff
+    $ gem install buff

 ## Usage